Ebba Busch

-Ebba-Elisabeth Busch (formerly Busch Thor; born 11 February 1987) is a Swedish politician, serving as the Deputy Prime Minister of Sweden, Minister for Energy and the Minister for Business and Industry since October 2022.
-She has served as Leader of the Christian Democrats since April 2015.
+Ebba-Elisabeth Busch (formerly Busch Thor; born 11 February 1987) is a Swedish politician who has served as Deputy Prime Minister of Sweden, Minister for Energy, and Minister for Business and Industry since 2022.
+She has served as Leader of the Christian Democrats since 2015.

-She has criticised the shift towards multiculturalism, and also endorse the controversial move to shift Swedish embassy in Israel from Tel Aviv to Jerusalem.
+She has criticised the shift towards multiculturalism, and also endorsed the controversial move to shift the Swedish embassy in Israel from Tel Aviv to Jerusalem.
 She argues that Turkish membership in the EU should be rejected.

 In March 2021, Busch was embroiled in a criminal investigation for defamation, in which Busch pleaded guilty to a charge of grave defamation, resulting in probation and a SEK 60,000 fine.

 Early life and education

 Busch was born on 11 February 1987 in Uppsala, Sweden.
 Born to a Swedish mother and Norwegian father, she identifies as both Norwegian and Swedish.
 Growing up in Gunsta, near Uppsala, she was a student at the Christian Word of Life primary school.
 She later studied the IB Diploma Programme at Katedralskolan in Uppsala, and peace and conflict studies at Uppsala University.